fsschneider/DeepOBS/README.md

 The paper describing DeepOBS has been accepted for ICLR 2019 and can be found here: https://openreview.net/forum?id=rJg6ssC5Y7

+Currently we provide DeepOBS only for TensorFlow, but plan to provide a PyTorch version soon.
+In the meantime, PyTorch users can still use parts of DeepOBS such as the data preprocessing scripts or the visualization features.

 ##  Quick Start Guide

 ### Install Deep OBS